David-Motari/alx-low_level_programming/0x01-variables_if_else_while/README.md

 program that prints all single digit numbers of base 10 starting from 0, followed by a new line.
-File 6 prints all single digit numbers of base 10 starting from 0 file 7 Print reverse alphabet
+File 6 prints all single digit numbers of base 10 starting from 0 file 7 Print reverse alphabet file 8 prints all the numbers of base 16 in lowercase